Tomoyuki Yamashita: Malaya and Singapore

-Yamashita later apologized to the few survivors of the 650 bayoneted or shot, and allegedly some soldiers caught looting in the aftermath of the slaughter executed.
+Yamashita later apologized to the few survivors of the 650 bayoneted or shot at Alexandra Hospital, and allegedly some soldiers caught looting in the aftermath of the slaughter were executed.
 Akashi Yoji claims that this would have been in line with Yamashita's personality and belief.
 According to him, the first orders given by Yamashita to the soldiers was "no looting; no rape; no arson", and that any soldier committing such acts would be severely punished and his superior held accountable.

 Nevertheless, Yamashita's warnings to his troops were generally not heeded, and wanton acts of violence were reported.
 In his article, Akashi argued that the main issue was that despite being an excellent tactician and leader, his personal ideals constantly placed him at odds with the General Staff and War Ministry.
 His humane treatment of prisoners of war as well as British leaders was something the other officers had difficulty coming to terms with.

 Despite the finger of blame for the Sook Ching Massacre being pointed at Yamashita, it is now argued that he had no direct part in it, and his subordinates were the ones behind the incident.
 A study by Ian Ward concluded that Yamashita should not be held responsible for the Sook Ching Massacre, but Ward did hold him responsible "for failing to guard against Tsuji's manipulation of Command affairs".